10 Places That are Off the Beaten Track in Fiji© FijiPocketGuide.com

 If you’re looking to get off the beaten track without the expense and time of overwater travel, then look to the Suncoast.
 The northern region of Viti Levu is far less travelled than its main island counterparts, despite its idyllic off-shore islands, scuba diving in the Bligh Water, Fijian villages with traditionally thatched bures, waterfall hikes, spas, private island resorts and budget hotels.
 Learn more about visiting the Suncoast in The Complete Guide to the Suncoast.

 Fiji’s second-largest island stands out like a sore thumb on the map of Fiji but is well off the beaten track for most visitors.
-Only around 2% of tourists make it to Vanua Levu, despite it offering some of the best scuba diving in Fiji among its most prestigious boutique resorts.
-That’s not to say that there’s nothing for the budget traveller, who can stay in the budget guesthouses and self-contained units around the main town, Savusavu.
+Only around 2% of tourists make it to Vanua Levu, home of our second hidden gem in Fiji, Savusavu.
+Despite offering some of the best scuba diving in Fiji, among some of Fiji’s most prestigious boutique resorts, it seems very few know about this nook of Fiji – and the locals prefer to keep it that way.
+What’s more, there are a dizzying array of things to do here, from drifting on a tidal river to the majestic Salt Lake to discovering secret hot pools like Levuka Koro Hot Pool.
 Learn more about visiting this island in The Complete Guide to Vanua Levu.

-10 Places that are Off the Beaten Track in Fiji© Pixabay
+10 Places That are Off the Beaten Track in Fiji© FijiPocketGuide.com

 3. Taveuni

 Neighbouring Vanua Levu, Taveuni is renowned for the Bouma National Park, which takes up about 80% of the island.
 Waterfall hikes are a must, while those feeling more fit can venture up to Des Voeux Peak for panoramic views and spot Fiji’s rare birdlife.
-Scuba diving at the Rainbow Reef between Taveuni and Vanua Levu is also a highlight, among many which you can discover in The Complete Guide to Taveuni.
+Scuba diving at the Rainbow Reef between Taveuni and Vanua Levu is also, arguably, the best place for scuba diving in Fiji, among many more activities which you can discover in The Complete Guide to Taveuni.

-10 Places that are Off the Beaten Track in Fiji© Paradise Taveuni
+10 Places That are Off the Beaten Track in Fiji© FijiPocketGuide.com

 4. Beqa Island

 While the Pacific Harbour of Viti Levu is becoming more and more of a hotspot, those looking to get off the beaten track in this area should take a look at Beqa Island.
 The island has four resorts to choose from, from the lavish four-star Beqa Lagoon Resort to the cheap and cheerful Lawaki Beach House.
 Activities on the island include island hikes to waterfalls, stunning beaches to relax on, kayaking, spa treatments and more.
-The main appeal, however, is the Beqa Lagoon which is 306km (190 miles) of stunning coral reef – one of the world’s largest.
+The main appeal, however, is the Beqa Lagoon, which is 306 km (190 mi) of stunning coral reef – one of the world’s largest.
 Learn more about visiting the area in The Complete Guide to Pacific Harbour & Beqa.

 5. Wayasewa (Wayalailai)

-The Mamanuca and the Yasawa Islands have become more and more of a tourist hotspot in Fiji thanks to their easy accessibility from Nadi and Denarau.
-However, if you wanted a more off-the-beaten-track experience in these islands, then consider Wayasewa (Wayalailai).
+The Mamanuca and the Yasawa Islands have become increasingly popular tourist hotspots in Fiji thanks to their easy accessibility from Nadi and Denarau.
+However, if you want a more off-the-beaten-track experience in these islands, then consider Wayasewa (Wayalailai).
 The island in the southern end of the Yasawas is a place to integrate with the locals in Fijian villages, where the boutique budget resorts and homestays are just a small part of this island, which lives and breathes the Fijian culture.
 Learn more about this island and more in The Complete Guide to the Yasawa Islands.

 10 Places that are Off the Beaten Track in Fiji© FijiPocketGuide.com